 Landings of other groundfish species in NSEI and SSEI continue to be low.
-The majority of other species not noted above are discarded at-sea and not reported on fish tickets.
-Primary discards include Pacific sleeper sharks (Somniosus pacificus), spiny dogfish (Squalus suckleyi)3, spotted ratfish (Hydrolagus colliei), skates (Family Rajidae), arrowtooth flounder (Atheresthes stomias), hagfish (Eptatretus spp.), and grenadiers (Family Macrouridae).
-Skate landings in internal waters of NSEI and SSEI during this reporting period (2014-2017) totaled 90,255 round lb.
-Landings fluctuated annually with a low harvest in 2017 of 18,115 round lb and a high in 2016 of 36,403 round lb.
+The majority of other species not noted above are discarded at sea and not reported on fish tickets.
+Primary discards include Pacific sleeper sharks (Somniosus pacificus), spiny dogfish (Squalus suckleyi)4, spotted ratfish (Hydrolagus colliei), skates (Family Rajidae), arrowtooth flounder (Atheresthes stomias), hagfish (Eptatretus spp.), and grenadiers (Family Macrouridae).
+Skate landings in internal waters of NSEI and SSEI during this reporting period (2017-2020) totaled 94,596 round lb.
+Landings fluctuated annually with a low harvest in 2020 (through October) of 20,888 round lb and a high in 2019 of 28,187 round lb.
 Skates harvest fluctuates with current market value.
-There was a single permit targeting hagfish during this reporting period, consequently this information is confidential.
+Fewer than three permit holders were targeting hagfish during this reporting period, consequently this information is confidential.